west757/PayLES/README.md

 run: python -m app.main

 todo:
-add in rows from paydf_template create levdf (leave calculator) instructions page and overlay on example les update pay active and drill pay in config add more resources
+create levdf (leave calculator) add in rows from budget template into budget from settings instructions page and overlay on example les update pay active and drill pay in config add more resources